SAP-samples/teched2022-AP261/exercises/ex0/README.md

 # SAP Agricultural Origination Portal

-In this exercise, you will explore the "Origination Dashboard" of SAP Agricultural Origination Portal
+In this exercise, you will logon to the SAP Agricultural Origination Portal.

 ## Origination Dashboard